 Gather the ingredients.

-Pour vodka and half of the Chambord in a martini glass.
+Pour the vodka and half of the Chambord into the glass.

 Top with Champagne.

-Pour the remaining Chambord over the back of a spoon to make it float.
+Pour the remaining Chambord over the back of a spoon so it floats on top of the drink.

 Serve and enjoy!